ucdavisdatalab/workshop_ocr_python/chapters/01_ocr-basics.md

      bypassing hacks that are Tesseract-specific.
 ```

-Just like with the OCR engine mode, we set the Page Segmentation Mode as part of the config string.
+Just like with the OCR engine mode, we set the Page Segmentation Mode as part
+of the config string.

-#### Auto page segmentation
+#### Automatic page segmentation

 By default, tesseract will attempt to automatically detect the text layout.
 If
 we have prior knowledge its best to specify the layout that is most